The following community partners make Lifeline of Ohio’s mission a reality. We thank them for their partnership in the process to save lives.

 Please direct donor families to our section for materials on bereavement and information about memorials for organ and tissue donors.

 The Lifeline of Ohio staff is available to answer any of your questions or concerns and we want to work closely with you to keep the lines of communication open so that both your needs and the needs of the donor family are met.

 Lifeline of Ohio works with 72 hospital partners in central and southeast Ohio to support organ and tissue donation.
-The hospital relations department is made up of hospital relations representatives and in-house coordinators who assist hospitals with training and education.
+The Lifeline of Ohio Hospital Relations department is made up of representatives and in-house coordinators who assist hospitals with training and education.
 If you are a hospital employee and would like a presentation or educational materials for staff or patients, please contact us.